Efficiently Enumerating Minimal Triangulations: Enumerating Maximal Independent Sets on Succinct Graphs

-The algorithm applies the iteration of line~5 until $\Q$ becomes empty, and then it terminates.
-In every iteration, the algorithm pops an element from $\Q$, prints it, and stores it in $\MO$ (lines~6--8).
-The algorithm then iterates through the nodes in $\V$, and for each node $v$ it applies (lines~10--13) what we call \e{extension of $J$ in the direction of $v$}: it generates the set $J_v$ that consists of $v$ and all the nodes in $J$ that are non-neighbors of $v$, and extends $J_v$ into an arbitrary maximal independent set $K$, again using $\algname{ExtendInd}(x,J_v)$.
-If $K$ is in neither $\Q$ nor $\MO$, then $K$ is added to $\Q$.
+The algorithm applies the iteration of line~\ref{algline:mainLoopStart} until $\Q$ becomes empty, and then terminates.
+In every iteration, the algorithm pops an element from $\Q$, stores it in $\MO$ (lines~\ref{algline:pop}--\ref{algline:push}), and then processes it.
+The algorithm iterates through the nodes in $\V$, and for each node $v$ it applies (in lines~\ref{algline:innerStart}--\ref{algline:checkExistFinish}) what we call \e{extension of $J$ in the direction of $v$}: \begin{enumerate} \item Generate the set $J_v$ that consists of $v$ and all the nodes in $J$ that are non-neighbors of $v$, using the algorithm $\Ae$ for testing adjacency; \item Extend $J_v$ into an arbitrary maximal independent set $K$, again using $\algname{Extend}(x,J_v)$; \item If $K$ is in neither $\Q$ nor $\MO$ (meaning it was not printed before), then print $K$ and add it to $\Q$. \end{enumerate} Observe that $J_v$ is an independent set, and therefore, it is possible to invoke $\algname{Extend}(x,J_v)$ with $J_v$.

-Finally, the algorithm tests whether it is the case that $\Q$ is empty and the node iterator has additional nodes to process (line~14).
-While this is the case, the algorithm repeats the following procedure (lines~16--21): generate the next node, add it to $\V$, and extend every result in $\MO$ in the direction of every node in $\V$.
+Up to this point, the algorithm is very similar to the algorithm of Cohen et al.~\cite{DBLP:conf/vldb/CohenFKKS06} for computing full disjunctions, except that $\V$ does not hold all nodes but only the nodes generated so far.
+The twist (and the source of extra challenge in proving correctness and efficiency) is in lines~\ref{algline:hasNextLoop}--\ref{algline:mainLoopEnd}, where we generate additional nodes and compensate for them being missing in the previous iterations.
+In these lines, the algorithm tests whether it is the case that $\Q$ is empty and the node iterator has additional nodes to process (line~\ref{algline:hasNextLoop}).
+While this is the case, the algorithm repeats the following procedure (lines~\ref{algline:generateNode}--\ref{algline:checkExistEnd}): generate the next node using the iterator of $\Av(x)$, add it to $\V$, and extend \e{every} previously processed result (i.e., the results in $\MO$) in the direction of the newly generated node $v$ (as previously described).